Adobe-Consulting-Services/adobe-consulting-services.github.io/_acs-aem-commons/features/packagers/asset-packager/index.md

 ### Advanced Configuration

 ![image](images/edit_dialog_advanced_annotated.png)
-**1.** A prefix for that assets have to have in order to be added to the content package.
+**1.** A prefix that assets are required to have in order to be added to the content package.
 If you provide `/content/dam/<project>` then only project specific assets will be added.
 By default any asset in /content/dam will be added.